Deflation: Hong Kong

 Following the 1997 Asian financial crisis, Hong Kong experienced a long period of deflation which did not end until the fourth quarter of 2004.
 Many East Asian currencies devalued following the crisis.
 The Hong Kong dollar, however, was pegged to the U.S. dollar, leading to an adjustment instead by a deflation of consumer prices.
 The situation was worsened by the increasingly cheap exports from mainland China, and "weak consumer confidence" in Hong Kong.
 This deflation was accompanied by an economic slump that was more severe and prolonged than those of the surrounding countries that devalued their currencies in the wake of the Asian financial crisis.

 Ireland

 In February 2009, Ireland's Central Statistics Office announced that during January 2009, the country experienced deflation, with prices falling by 0.1% from the same time in 2008.
 This was the first time deflation has hit the Irish economy since 1960.
 Overall consumer prices decreased by 1.7% in the month.

 Brian Lenihan, Ireland's Minister for Finance, mentioned deflation in an interview with RTÉ Radio.
 According to RTÉ's account, "Minister for Finance Brian Lenihan has said that deflation must be taken into account when Budget cuts in child benefit, public sector pay and professional fees are being considered.
-Mr Lenihan said month-on-month there has been a 6.6% decline in the cost of living this year."
+Lenihan said month-on-month there has been a 6.6% decline in the cost of living this year."

-This interview is notable in that the deflation referred to is not discernibly regarded negatively by the Minister in the interview.
-The Minister mentions the deflation as an item of data helpful to the arguments for a cut in certain benefits.
-The alleged economic harm caused by deflation is not alluded to or mentioned by this member of government.
-This is a notable example of deflation in the modern era being discussed by a senior financial Minister without any mention of how it might be avoided, or whether it should be.